A Cohomology Theory for Planar Trivalent Graphs with Perfect Matchings

-The theorem holds for more graphs than just planar graphs.
-The graph below is called the Petersen graph.
-We display a perfect matching of it by the thickened line segments in the graph.
-Note that the Petersen graph is bridgeless but not planar.

 There are positive results to the question of the existence of perfect matchings even in the presence of bridges.
 A connected graph $G$ has a perfect matching if it contains at most two bridges (Petersen \cite{P}) or if the bridges lie on a single path of $G$ (Errera \cite{Err}).
-Later, Tutte gave necessary and sufficient conditions for the existence of a $1$-factor \cite{T1}.
-In fact, perfect matchings are abundant in general.
-Lov\'{a}sz and Plummer conjectured that, for trivalent bridgeless graphs, the number of perfect matchings grows exponentially with the number of vertices \cite{LP}.
-Recently, Esperet, Kardo\v{s}, King, Kr\'{a}l', and Norine proved this conjecture \cite{EKKKN}.\\
+Tutte gave necessary and sufficient conditions for the existence of a perfect matching \cite{T1}.
+In fact, perfect matchings are abundant.
+Lov\'{a}sz and Plummer conjectured that, for trivalent bridgeless graphs, the number of perfect matchings of graphs grows exponentially with the number of vertices \cite{LP}.
+Esperet, Kardo\v{s}, King, Kr\'{a}l', and Norine proved this conjecture in \cite{EKKKN}.

-Perfect matchings of a given planar trivalent graph can be related by isotopy or the flip moves of Theorem~\ref{graph-iso}.
-For example, the following three perfect matchings of the same plane drawing of $K_4$ are all related by an isotopy that simply rotates the plane drawings:\\

-However, not all perfect matchings of the same graph are equivalent.
-In the planar trivalent graph $\theta_2(V,E)$ in Figure~\ref{fig:NoIsoPerfectMatchings} below, the perfect matchings $M_1$ and $M_2$ distinct.\\